izaac/orcs/README.md

-# ORCS: OpenRC Service Manager
+# ORCS: OpenRC Service Viewer

 **ORCS** is a simple command-line tool for viewing OpenRC services.
 It provides a color-coded table of service statuses, PIDs, and runlevels, with options for filtering and sorting.